Justin Fashanu: Legacy

 Fashanu was listed at number 99 in the Top 500 Lesbian and Gay Heroes in The Pink Paper.

 In March 2009, a football team, The Justin Fashanu All-stars, was named at a special event in Brighton, supported by the FA.
 The team, named in his honour, was created by the Justin Campaign, which is a campaign against homophobia in football and promotes the inclusion of openly gay players in football.

 In 2017, Netflix released the film, Forbidden Games: The Justin Fashanu Story.

+In 2023, a large mural of Fashanu was painted onto the wall of a pub, the Fat Cat and Canary, in Norwich replacing a mural of former Norwich manager, Daniel Farke.